-Prior Sundances: During the first seven International Sundances held 2007-2013, several hundred participants, including dozens of indigenous Elders, gathered from places as diverse as Australia, New Zealand, India, Japan, Siberia, Guatemala, Sweden, Germany, Holland, Hawaii, Canada and the U.S. to share teachings, sacred ceremonies and to pray together for understanding and peace among all peoples.
+Prior Sundances: During the first eight International Sundances held 2007-2014, several hundred participants, including dozens of indigenous Elders, gathered from places as diverse as Australia, New Zealand, India, Japan, Siberia, Guatemala, Sweden, Germany, Holland, Hawaii, Canada and the U.S. to share teachings, sacred ceremonies and to pray together for understanding and peace among all peoples.
 All who took part in the first two International Sundances were profoundly moved by the shared feeling of community and unity of purpose co-created during these sacred events.
 The vast majority of participants stated afterwards that their experiences and personal healing gained at the International Sundances changed them forever, and that they are committed to participating again in future years.

 Elders & Honored Guests from indigenous cultures across the Americas, Australia, New Zealand, Hawaii, Asia, and other areas share traditional ceremonies, teachings and healing prayers.